qumundo/legal-entities/README.md

 ];
 ```

-### :arrow_right: When filtering for multiple values of a parameter, use comma separation:
+When filtering for multiple values of a parameter, use comma separation:

 ```javascript
 let items = [